provenance-io/provenance/x/marker/spec/01_state.md

 A marker can be configured to have a fixed supply or one that is allowed to float.
 A marker will always mint an amount of coin indicated in its `supply` field when it is activated.
-For markers that have a fixed supply an invariant check is enforced that ensures the supply of the marker alway matches the configured value.
+For markers that have a fixed supply an invariant check is enforced that ensures the supply of the marker always matches the configured value.
 For a floating supply no additional checks or adjustments are performed and the supply value is set to zero when activated.

 #### When a Marker has a Fixed Supply that does not match target